-During the budget process, a review of rating strategy was undertaken including benchmarking against other South Australian councils on the average rural residential rates for South Australia as at 2023/2024.
+During the budget process, a review of Council's rating strategy was undertaken, including benchmarking against other South Australian councils on the average rural residential rates for South Australia as at 2023/2024.
 A significant number of scenarios were developed for rates in 2024/2025 and beyond.

-These scenarios were reviewed with Council's Executive Team and Elected Members at budget/LTFP workshops with a particular focus on the achievement of target financial ratios by 2027.
+These scenarios were reviewed with the Executive Leadership Team and Elected Members at multiple workshops with a particular focus on the achievement of target financial ratios by 2027.